Death of a student: in the event of the death of a student these guidelines outline the procedures to be followed.

 The Professional Issues Committee considers all potential students who have health problems or who have traces on Disclosure and Baring Service (DBS) checks which may preclude them from undertaking a programme of study.

 Fitness for study: see Study and Wellbeing Review Policy and Procedures

 Flexible learning: is about providing learners with choices regarding when, where and how learning occurs (the pace, place and mode of delivery).
 It helps to attract and meet the needs of an increasingly diverse range of students and includes making appropriate use of technology to support the learning process.

 - the Higher Education Academy (HEA) webpages on flexible learning

 - the HEA flexible learning guide for staff.

-Funding issues: the UPSU Student Advice Centre have specialist advisors who can help with issues including fees, loans, grants, bursaries and the National Scholarship Programme.
+Funding issues: The university provides information on Fees and Funding and on Scholarships and Bursaries.
+Further advice can be obtained from the UPSU Student Advice Centre have specialist advisors who can help with issues including fees, loans, grants, bursaries and the National Scholarship Programme.
 Email firstname.lastname@example.org or call +44 1752 588373.